Gensler Product Sustainability (GPS) StandardsTM v1.1

 12.

-Will Gensler be providing a Gensler-certified label?
+Will Gensler be providing a Gensler-certified label or stamp for compliant products?

 13.